jarecoo/practice/notes.md

 - Physical
     - Get good (consistent and long) sleep
     - Exercise (bodies are made for moving, not sitting)
     - Use food for sustenance, not pleasure.
-Modern bounty makes food-related sickness extrememly common (high cholesterol, diabetes, high blood pressure, obesity, etc)
+Modern bounty makes food-related sickness extremely common (high cholesterol, diabetes, high blood pressure, obesity, etc)
     - Go on at least 3 walks a week
     - “No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.” - Socrates
 - Mental
     - “Your brain is the most incredible and complex object in the universe. …The good news is for no money down…you get the one free copy of the universe’s most complex and powerful object.
 It’s yours for life…You break it, it’s broken.
 Seat belts, bike helmets and exercise are mandatory.
 For power, your brain recharges with six to eight hours of sleep a day and as much healthy food as possible.”
 The Happiness Equation p.193
-    - Stress is the modern smoking, overexposure to cortisol leads to diminished physical health
+    - Stress is the modern smoking, overexposure to cortisol leads to diminished physical health https://newatlas.com/stress-autoimmune-disease-ptsd/55109/
     - “How much pain have cost us the evils which have never happened!”
 Thomas Jefferson
     - “Getting upset is like continuing the dream while you’re awake.
 The thing that provoked you wasn’t real — but your reaction was.
 And so from the fake comes real consequences” The Daily Stoic, p.55
     - Mediation can help you have greater mental health - Mindfulness https://www.reddit.com/r/GetMotivated/comments/7pw7cr/comment/dskr6ub?st=JCCUDI2R&sh=9c4db659) “Happiness is to enjoy the present, without anxious dependence upon the future" -Seneca; Approach each task as if it is your last - https://www.youtube.com/watch?v=LnNj1SdSE3k&list=PL5uULy4b0kV5Vzg8cZnj3bl4SqErP6Vxb